revo2wheels/intervalsicugptcoach-public/instructionsv16.14.md

 ---

 ## Data Integrity Enforcement
-- All totals, durations, and loads derive directly from **event-level fields** at runtime.
-- Unit detection, normalization, and variance validation are handled by `audit_core` modules.
-- Framework-level rules no longer define formulas for duration or load.
-- Derived metrics (ACWR, Strain, Polarisation, Recovery Index) compute through Tier-2 modules only.
+See `audit_core.enforce_event_only_totals()` and Tier-2 module definitions.
+- Canonical totals derive from verified event-level fields only.
-- Framework prohibits interpolation, estimation, or cached-field reuse.
+- No interpolation, estimation, or cached reuse permitted.
-- Chunked fetching applies automatically for analysis windows > 42 days.
+- Chunked fetch (>42d) auto-applies.

 ---